d-shapiro/wikiClade/README.md

 ### Options

 `-v`: An integer from 0 to 100 specifying how verbose to make the output.
-100 means show all clades that any of the input organisms belong to, 0 means only show the input organisms, their direct supergroups, and the branching points.
+100 means show all clades that any of the input organisms belong to, 0 means only show the input organisms and the branching points.
+20 or above will ensure that all relevant Kingdoms, Phylums, Classes, Orders, Families, Genera, and Species will be included.
 Default value is 100.

 `-f`: Format of the output, one of PNG, SVG, and XDOT.
 Default is XDOT.